Darrell Issa: Business career

-Quantum/Steal Stopper
+Quantum Enterprises and Steal Stopper

 After leaving the military, Issa and his second wife, Kathy Stanton, returned to the Cleveland area.
 According to Issa, he and his wife pooled their savings, sold their cars (a 1976 Mercedes and a 1967 VW Beetle) and a BMW motorcycle, and borrowed $50,000 from family members to invest in Quantum Enterprises, an electronics manufacturer run by a friend from Cleveland Heights.
 It assembled bug zappers, CB radio parts, and other consumer products for other companies.
 One of those clients, car alarm manufacturer Steal Stopper, became the path to Issa's fortune.
 It was struggling badly, and he took control of it by foreclosing a $60,000 loan he had made to it when its founder, Joey Adkins, missed a payment.
 Adkins remained as an employee.

 Issa soon turned Steal Stopper around, to the point that it was supplying Ford with thousands of car alarms and negotiating a similar deal with Toyota.
 Early in the morning of September 7, 1982, Quantum and Steal Stopper's offices and factory in the Cleveland suburb of Maple Heights caught fire.
 The fire took three hours to put out.
 The buildings and almost all the inventory within were destroyed.
 An investigation of the fire noted "suspicious burn patterns" with fires starting in two places aided by an accelerant such as gasoline.

 Adkins said Issa had appeared to prepare for a fire by increasing the fire insurance policy by 462% three weeks earlier, and by removing computer equipment containing accounting and customer information.
 St. Paul Insurance, suspicious of arson and insurance fraud, initially paid only $25,000, according to Issa.

 Directed Electronics

 Steal Stopper soon returned a profit again.
 As car theft rose in the U.S. during the 1980s, so did the demand for security devices.
-Rolls-Royce, BMW, and General Motors joined Ford and Toyota as customers of Steal Stopper.
+Rolls-Royce, BMW, and General Motors joined Ford, and Toyota as customers of Steal Stopper.
 In 1985, Issa sold the company to a California-based maker of home alarms, and moved to the San Diego suburb of Vista, to work for the company.

 Shortly afterward, Issa left to start Directed Electronics, Inc. (DEI).
 He has continued to live in Vista.
 Issa used his knowledge of the weaknesses in automotive security to develop effective theft deterrents.
 Using sensors that, when armed, would detect motion and pressure on the car's body, his device made loud noise to draw attention to a would-be car thief, such as the car's horn honking or a speaker playing a recording with Issa's voice saying: "Protected by Viper.
 Stand back" and "Please step away from the car", warnings for DEI's signature product, the Viper car alarm.
 Sales grew from $1 million in the company's first year to $14 million by 1989.